lindleyw/autonav/readme.txt

   which will select the current page's siblings (other children of the same parent).
 Also "self" parameter which when used with "siblings" will include the currently displayed page in the list of siblings.

+= 1.2.4 =
+* Handle edge case of no pictures to display